awsdocs/aws-step-functions-developer-guide/doc_source/cw-logs.md

 ## IAM Policies for logging to CloudWatch Logs<a name="cloudwatch-iam-policy"></a>

-You will also need to configure your IAM role to have the proper permission to log to CloudWatch Logs\.
+You will also need to configure your state machine's execution IAM role to have the proper permission to log to CloudWatch Logs as shown in the following example\.

+**IAM policy example**
 The following is an example policy you can use to configure your permissions\.

 ```
 {